 My GC Index score has cast away many doubts and given me a huge amount of confidence that I am where I want to be.
 It has validated the energy and passion I put into helping my clients create better brands.

 My profile coincided with the Covid-19 pandemic and subsequent lockdown.
-Like many businesses, I have had to revaluate my business offering.
+Like many businesses, I have had to reevaluate my business offering.
 Previously, I was probably just drifting along doing what I did well, not really looking at how I could improve my business.